loomio/loomio-docs/policy/src/subscriptions/pro_support/index.md

-# Pro support
+# Training and support
 _Access expert support to help you set up Loomio for success.
 Working with a Loomio expert introduces you to Loomio key features, helps build a plan to implement and rollout in your organization, and provides coaching support for online facilitation and administration._

-## What is Loomio Pro support?
+## Loomio Pro support
 With the purchase of a Loomio Pro plan you will receive a dedicated Loomio expert to interact with for any ongoing support you might need.

-1. When you upgrade, you will be invited to a one-hour implementation session on how to get the most out of Loomio.
+1. You are invited to a one-hour implementation session on how to get the most out of Loomio.
 It’s for you, and the people you would like included, to become confident in using Loomio to meet your needs.

 2. Within the first 90 days, having the opportunity to put into practice the steps identified in the first call, you can schedule another time to follow up with your dedicated Loomio expert to refine your use of Loomio.